-UAB’s online Bachelor of Science in Information Systems’ projects prepares students to work in the competitive and fast-paced technology management industry, providing these and other critical skills across the curriculum.
+UAB’s online Bachelor of Science in Information Systems prepares students to work in the competitive and fast-paced technology management industry, providing these and other critical skills across the curriculum.

-A look at IS courses and key objectives
+A look at UAB’s bachelor’s in information systems program courses and key objectives

-Let’s examine a few of the courses that information systems students will participate in UAB’s online program, and the associated management skills they may learn in the process:
+Let’s takes a closer look at a few of the classes that information systems students take when enrolled in UAB’s online program, and the associated management skills they may learn in the process:

-- Essentials of Financial Literacy: As noted, information systems professionals may be responsible for managing IS-related financials, including overseeing expenses, overall cash flow and the internal technology and IS budget.
-Within the BS IS foundational courses, students will learn about financial literacy, including taxes, risk management, cash flow, payroll and inventory.
-These skills will enable students to successfully supervise, organize, plan, manage and execute a balanced budget while accounting for elements like technology upgrades, deployments, and more.
+- Essentials of Financial Literacy: Information systems professionals may be responsible for managing IS-related financials, including overseeing expenses, overall cash flow, internal technology costs, and IS budgets.
+Within the BSIS foundational courses, students learn about financial literacy, including taxes, risk management, cash flow, payroll, and inventory.
+These skills will enable students to successfully supervise, organize, plan, manage, and execute a balanced budget while accounting for elements like technology upgrades and deployments.

-- Management Processes and Behavior: This course, included in the BS IS upper level core curriculum, gets into the heart of management skills and processes.
-Within this course, students will learn about the types of contemporary issues managers deal with, how to best motivate those working under them, and the process and importance of performance evaluations.
-Students will be prepared to encounter different job attitudes, and learn about professional communication within a business or organizational setting.
-This course, in particular, builds up the type of key management skills today’s employers are looking for.
+- Management Processes and Behavior: This course, included in the BSIS upper-level core curriculum, gets to the heart of IT management skills and processes.
+Within this course, students learn about the contemporary issues managers deal with, how to best motivate those working under them, and the process and importance of performance evaluations.
+Students will be prepared to navigate different job attitudes and learn about professional communication in a business or organizational setting.
+This course builds up the key management skills today’s employers are looking for.

-- Operations Management: Also included in the upper level core curriculum, this course is less technology-focused and more centered around general operations management.
+- Operations Management: Also included in the upper-level core curriculum, this course is less technology-focused and more centered on general operations management.
 This includes strategies and approaches for supervising operations in manufacturing and non-manufacturing settings.
-Students will expand their ability strategically forecast internal and external needs, support internal inventory, and create employee schedules.
-This course also covers key concepts like production control, facility layout, job design and other supporting operations management functions.
+Students will expand their ability to strategically forecast internal and external needs, support internal inventory, and create employee schedules.
+This course also covers key concepts like production control, facility layout, job design, and other supporting operations management functions.

-- Project Management: Whether graduates work in information systems or leverage their degree in another manner, having project management skills will put them on the path toward success.
-In an overarching sense, project management involves the planning, coordination, scheduling, organization and control of all the tasks and steps within a certain project or initiative.
+- Project Management: Whether graduates work directly in information systems or leverage their degree in another field, having project management skills will put them on the path toward success.
+In an overarching sense, project management involves the planning, coordination, scheduling, organization, and control of all the tasks and steps within a certain project or initiative.
 Students will learn how to schedule and budget, as well as how to create and meet performance goals.

-- Information Security Management: Within the elective options, students have the opportunity to take this course, and build up their competency around developing and putting in place policies and procedures.
+- Information Security Management: Within the elective options, students can take this course and build up their competency around developing and putting in place policies and procedures.
 While specific to information system security, these skills can translate to nearly any role.

-Overall, the Online Bachelor of Science in Information Systems at UAB provides students with an array of opportunities to expand their management skills and position themselves for success.
-To find out more, check out our website and courses, and reach out to one of our expert enrollment advisors today.
+The curriculum of the online Bachelor of Science in Information Systems at UAB provides students with an array of opportunities to expand their management skills and position themselves for long-term success.